swiftlang/swift-foundation/Proposals/0010-calendar-recurrence-rule-end-count-and-date.md

 Additionally, we add `CustomStringConvertible` conformance to the struct.
 Previously, implementation details would be leaked when printing (`End(_guts: Foundation.Calendar.RecurrenceRule.End.(unknown context at $1a0a00afc)._End.never)`).

+Lastly, we also make `Calendar.RecurrenceRule` and its subtypes conform to `Hashable`

 ## Detailed design

 ```swift